-The City of Houston (City) through its Housing and Community Development Department (HCDD) will be hosting two Spring Community Meetings to welcome input on the Draft 2024 Annual Action Pian.
-Approximately SS million in federal grants will be available to improve Housion's neighborhoods and the quality off fer low and moderate - income families over the next year.
-These federal arents include the Community Development Block Grant (CDBG); HOME Investment Partnershiss Program (HOME); Housing Opportunities for Persons with HUY(AIDS (HOPWA), and Emergency Solutions Grant (ESG).
+The City of Houston (City) through its Housing and Community Development Department (HCDD) will be hosting two Spring Community Meetings to welcome input on the Draft 2024 Annual Action Plan.
+Approximately \$35 million in federal grants will be available to improve Houston's neighborhoods and the quality of file for low-and moderate-income families over the next year.
+These federal grants include the Community Development Block Grant (CDBG): HOME Investment Partnerships Program (HOME); Housing Opportunities for Persons with HIV/AIDS (HOPWA), and Emergency Solutions Grant (ESG).
 The City's staff will discuss the budget and goals included in the Draft 2024 Annual Action Plan.